Loshan2001/ML-Assignment/README.md

 ## Key Findings

 - Ridge Regression and Linear Regression performed best with test R² scores around 0.88
-- CatBoost and AdaBoost were the next best performers with test R² scores of approximately 0.85
 - Parental education level and reading/writing scores were the most important predictors of math performance
 - Female students generally outperformed male students
 - Students with standard lunches performed better than those with free/reduced lunches